 Dear Ms. Meldrew,

 I have 7 years of experience of working in administrative roles in the public sector along with expertise in supporting upper-level management.
+I have worked at schools with over 800 pupils and 80+ teachers, so I can handle the complexity.

-I have a keen interest in the education industry and would particularly relish the opportunity to work with such a leading organisation.
 I enjoy a challenge and working in a busy, varied environment.
 I would welcome the chance to discuss my experience in more detail at your earliest convenience.

 Sincerely,